-Targets to be delivered by 2030 Wildlife Assets & open spaces Our values / Influencing People and nature 1a Large scale tree planting and other nature recovery projects across the district and wider area are 2a Open spaces are well managed either directly by the council or through the community groups with 3a The environmental and ecological well-being of our district is integrated into all policy decisions 4a 1 in 4 citizens take action for wildlife (aligned with Somerset Wildlife Trust's Team Wilder campaign)

-delivered with the support of made by the partners the council. council.
-1b Habitats across the district including the councils' designated sites are in a favourable condition.
-2b All grassland areas are managed in accordance with best practice grassland management to support wildlife where appropriate 3b Procurement policies enable the purchase of products and services that support ecological protection and improvement at a local, national and international level.
-4b All pupils complete one term of environmental education by the time they leave primary school 1c Our green and blue infrastructure connect to the wider environment and contribute to Somerset's NRN 2c The use of chemicals is minimised, and alternatives are used where possible.
+1a Large scale tree planting and other nature recovery projects across the district and wider area are delivered with partners 2a Open spaces are well managed to support wildlife either directly by the council or through the community groups with the support of За The environmental and ecological well-being of our district is integrated into all policy decisions made by the council.
+4a 1 in 4 citizens take action for wildlife (aligned with Somerset Wildlife Trust's Team Wilder campaign) 1b Habitats across the district including the councils' designated sites are in a favourable condition.
+2b the council.
+All grassland areas are managed in accordance with best practice grassland management to support wildlife where appropriate.
+3b Procurement policies enable the purchase of products and services that support ecological protection and improvement at a local, national and international level.
+4b All pupils complete one term of environmental education by the time they leave primary school.
+1c Our green and blue infrastructure connect to the wider environment and contribute to Somerset's NRN.
+2c The use of chemicals is minimised, and alternatives are used where possible.
 3c All planning decisions consider ecological footprint of all new developments and contribute to a minimum of 10% biodiversity net gain.
 4c All publicly owned open spaces have a community group, good interpretation and signage and are accessible to the public.
-1d Red List and County notable species (specifically Hazel dormouse, lapwing and Grizzled skipper) thrive in our district and wider area 2d All plants are grown or sourced in peat free growing medium and contribute to climate change resilience and nature recovery.
+1d Wildlife flourish in our district.
+In particular Species Red List and County notable species (specifically Hazel dormouse, lapwing and Grizzled skipper) thrive in our district and wider area.
+2d All plants are grown or sourced in peat free growing medium and contribute to climate change resilience and nature recovery.
 3d We collaborate with others and lobby government to ensure policies protect our wildlife and natural environment.
-4d Businesses play their role in supporting wildlife recovery 3f Our staff understand the importance that nature plays and have the skills and knowledge to consider it in their decisions making and implementation of their roles We monitor and communicate our progress towards
+4d Businesses play their role in supporting wildlife recovery. Зе Our staff understand the importance that

+nature plays and have the skills and knowledge to consider it in their decisions making and implementation

+of their roles.

+3f We monitor and

+communicate our

+progress towards

+nature recovery.